cloudfoundry/exemplar-release/README.md

 #### Pre-Start ([docs](https://bosh.io/docs/pre-start/))

 Pre-start scripts are run before BOSH hands off control to Monit, so will not necessarily run every time a job starts (e.g. if a VM is rebooted outside of BOSH's control).
-However, pre-start scripts will run at least once for every new release version that is deployed, and have no timeout (in contrast to a start script).
-Therefore, pre-start scripts can best be used for performing lengthy set-up of persistent state that must be done for a new version of a release, such as database migrations.
-However, because the pre-start script does not necessarily run in every VM your job will run in, do not perform any work in temporary directories such as `/var/vcap/sys/run` (see [VM Configuration Locations][vm-config-loc] for the list of temporary directories).
+However, `pre-start` scripts will run at least once for every new release version that is deployed, and have _no timeout_ (in contrast to a `start` script).
+Therefore, `pre-start` scripts can best be used for performing lengthy set-up of persistent state that must be done for a new version of a release, such as database migrations.
+However, because the `pre-start` script does not necessarily run in every VM your job will run in, do not perform any work in temporary directories such as `/var/vcap/sys/run` (see [VM Configuration Locations][vm-config-loc] for the list of temporary directories).

 [vm-config-loc]: https://bosh.io/docs/vm-config/

-In general, a pre-start script should not be necessary and the start script should be sufficient.
-If you find a pre-start script is necessary, keep the above caveats in mind.
+In general, a `pre-start` script should not be necessary and the start script should be sufficient.
+If you find a `pre-start` script is necessary, keep the above caveats in mind.

 #### Monit Start

-The start script has two main responsibilities: writing the process ID (PID) to a pidfile and starting the main process.
+The `start` script has two main responsibilities: writing the process ID (PID) to a `.pid` file and starting the main process.
-All setup required for the process to run (that has not been done in the pre-start script) must be done at this time.
+All setup required for the process to run (that has not been done in the `pre-start` script) must be done at this time.
-Monit places a short timeout on the pidfile being written, so the work done in the start script should be focused on executing your process and getting it healthy quickly.
+Monit places a short timeout on the `.pid` file being written, so the work done in the `start` script should be focused on executing your process and getting it healthy quickly.

 **Note**: This script will likely run many times, so ensure that it is idempotent (that it can be run repeatedly without